Rhinostone/gina/README.md

 <strong>Gina I/O</strong> - Node.js MVC and Event Driven framework

 > This is a `preview release`.
 We are looking for people to help us test and improve `Windows` support.
-> Some commands or features might not work since the framework is still under developpement & testing
+> Some commands or features might not work since the framework is still under development & testing
 > We have some applications using the framework in production and we are improving our code in order to release the `1.0.0` version: which should come by the end of 2022.
 Thank you for your patience !

 ## Philosophy behind

 Gina was designed to be accessible, flexible, scalable and maintainable.
-Our main purpose was to allow developpers to create easier and faster web applications.
+Our main purpose was to allow developers to create easier and faster web applications.

 Gina comes with essential features at this moment, but most of the things we don't have yet can be replaced by some alternatives written in other languages like: Ruby, PHP, .net, Python or C++.
 You are free to use such alternatives until we implement similar features.

-Note that Gina does not rely on Connect or ExpressJS, still, you can use all plugins or middlewares deigned for thoses frameworks ;-)
+Note that Gina does not rely on Connect or ExpressJS, still, you can use all plugins or middlewares designed for those frameworks ;-)

 ## Getting started with Gina I/O

 ### Installing Gina
-Gina aims to be at the same time a framework, a deployment and monitoring environnement for your projects.
+Gina aims to be at the same time a framework, a deployment and monitoring environment for your projects.
 So, to fully enjoy Gina, we recommend that you install it with the `-g` option.

 ```  tty
 npm install -g gina@latest
 ```

-You can check if gina is properly installed
+You can check if Gina is properly installed
 ```  tty
 gina version
 ```